ChrisDBaldwin/TruthByte/README.md

 ### System Components

-🔵 **Frontend (WASM/Zig)**

-- Renders a list of questions (statement + answer options) with associated tags for categorization (e.g., food, video games, Python, books).
+🟢 **Frontend (WASM/Zig) — Working**

+- Compiles to WASM and renders the quiz UI in the browser
-- Tracks response times per question
+- Loads questions, displays passages, and tracks response times per question

-- Posts results back to the backend with basic metadata
+- Makes API calls to the backend for fetching questions and submitting answers (API endpoints are stubs and pending)
+- User session tracking is planned (currently commented out)

-- Offers an optional "Submit your own question" flow
+- Optional "Submit your own question" flow is planned

-🟢 **Backend (Lambda)**
+🟡 **Backend (Zig) — In Progress**

+- Project initialized (`zig init`), but endpoints are not yet implemented
+- Will provide:
-- GET /questions → returns a randomized batch of canary questions, optionally filtered by tags
+  - `GET /questions` → returns a randomized batch of questions, optionally filtered by tags

-- POST /answers → receives user answers + timing, computes trust score, and sends telemetry data to Honeycomb using OpenTelemetry
+  - `POST /answers` → receives user answers + timing, computes trust score, and sends telemetry data

-- POST /submit-question → saves user-submitted questions to a "pending" pool (S3, DynamoDB, or plain JSON)
+  - `POST /submit-question` → saves user-submitted questions to a pending pool

-- Integrates OpenTelemetry to monitor backend performance and send traces and metrics to Honeycomb

-🟣 **Admin (you)**
+  - `POST /suggest-tags` and `POST /remove-tags` → endpoints for suggesting tag additions/removals (planned)
+- Will integrate OpenTelemetry and support S3/DynamoDB/JSON storage (planned)

+🟠 **Admin (Manual Review) — Manual Process**

+- No moderation dashboard yet
-- Can manually review pending questions and promote them to the main question set (or not)
+- To promote a question: manually move it from the pending pool to the main question set (e.g., by editing a JSON file or running a script)

-- No moderation dashboard needed for now — just promote new questions manually
+- To reject a question: manually delete or archive it from the pending pool
+- Tag suggestions and removals are handled by backend endpoints (planned), but can also be done by editing the data files directly

+---

+**Legend:**
+- 🟢 Working/Implemented
+- 🟡 In Progress/Planned
+- 🟠 Manual/Requires Admin Action

 ### Data Flow Summary
 ```